-Answer: Providers who currently obtain hospital preauthorization, meet the reporting requirements of Rule 30, implement appropriate treatment plans that focus on a return to work, and who work effectively with MCO case managers should not experience significant changes.
+Answer: Providers who currently obtain hospital preauthorization, meet the reporting requirements of Rule 30 (Medical Cost Containment Program, implement appropriate treatment plans that focus on a return to work, and who work effectively with MCO case managers should not experience significant changes.
 Providers continue to bill the same payers as at present.
-USAble is not involved in cutting checks or paying Workers' Compensation medical charges.
+USAble is not involved in payment of workers' compensation medical charges.